bennie/montage/README.md

 1. Copy an image you want to montage to "data/goal.jpg"

-2. Edit "resizer.pl" and change the value of $default_image to your directory of source images.
+2. Edit "resizer.py" and change the value of $default_image to your directory of source images.

 3. Run "make"